Most SEO tools analyze. They don't act.

 Related content strategies

-Typical SEO approaches vs an execution layer
+Typical SEO approaches vs an execution platform

 Typical approaches